Instagram Tips & Strategies

 • Instagram Reels: Videos uploaded from your phone can be up to 90 seconds.
 However, and this is the important part, videos shared to your feed that are under 15 minutes long will automatically be published as Reels.
 This is your main gateway for longer content.

 • Instagram Stories: Each individual Story slide is 15 seconds long.
 If you upload a longer video (up to 60 seconds), Instagram will automatically chop it into four 15-second segments for you.
-You can't upload a video that's several minutes long to a single story chunk.
+You can't upload a video that's several minutes long to a single story segment.

 • Instagram Feed Videos (Legacy): Historically, these were capped at 60 seconds.
 But with Instagram’s push to consolidate video, most video uploads are now treated as Reels.
 Think of "Reels" as the new default for almost all video on the platform.